Cost & Coverage

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

 Because your life insurance coverage amount is an income replacement, you want to make sure that the amount that is paid out after your death is proportionate to the financial support you offered your loved ones when you were alive.
 But a majority of Americans who have a life insurance policy don’t have enough coverage to sufficiently support the people their life insurance policy is meant to protect.

 Most people should purchase a policy that offers coverage of at least 10 to 15 times their income, but this amount can be even higher based on individual circumstances.
-But according to Policygenius research, approximately three-fourths of people who have an active life insurance policy don’t have enough coverage to adequately support their family after their death, and according to a recent survey by Life Happens, four out of 10 households would be unable to pay immediate costs if the primary breadwinner passed away.
+But according to Policygenius research, approximately three-fourths of people who have an active life insurance policy don’t have enough coverage to adequately support their family after their death, and according to a recent survey by Life Happens and LIMRA, four out of 10 households would be unable to pay immediate costs if the primary breadwinner passed away.

 Even though a 10-year policy is going to cost you less than a 20-year policy now, a shorter-term length policy could still end up seriously costing you.

 For starters, the cost of purchasing life insurance increases on average by 8-10% every year you age.
 So if you plan on purchasing a 10-year policy now and then another 10-year policy once your original policy’s term length is up, you’ll see an exponential amount for life insurance as you get older.
 Additionally, a change in your health could lead to even higher than expected premiums or complete ineligibility for life insurance altogether.